FakerBoom/MCDSCS/README.md

 # MCDSCS
 Codes and Dataset for ACM MM 2024 paper: Integrating Stickers into Multimodal Dialogue Summarization: A Novel Dataset and Approach for Enhancing Social Media Interaction

+Get all the stickers in MCDSCS from https://pan.baidu.com/s/1_tUL4ci0wlHfeIP3LKUELA?pwd=syc6   key(提取码): syc6